MESAHub/mesa/docs/source/reference/env_vars.rst

 ``MESA_FPE_CHECKS_ON``
 ~~~~~~~~~~~~~~~~~~~~~~

-When set to 1 this will turn on a series of compile time checks as well as
-certain inlist options designed to catch floating point exceptions.
+When set to 1 this turns on certain inlist options designed to catch floating point exceptions.
 This should not be set during a normal run.